nagymathev/TopdownShooter/README.md

 - [ ] powerups to flash before they disappear
 - [ ] health, score etc UI to flash up / shake when change
 - [ ] make player hurt sound clearly recognisable and different from bug hit/kills!
+- [ ] online leaderboard to support querying the RANK of your score (you might be 17th and not on screen, but still an achievement)
 - [ ] CREDITS and README in the build (can be simply in one file)

 # [x] MAKE A BUILD!